kyma-project/api-gateway/docs/user/troubleshooting-guides/03-40-api-rule-troubleshooting.md

 ### Remedy

 Decide on one configuration you want to use.
-You can either `allow` access to the specific path or restrict it using the JWT security token.
+You can either `no_auth` access to the specific path or restrict it using the JWT security token.
 Defining both configuration methods on the same path is not allowed.

 ---
 ## Occupied Host